sickozell/SickoCV/README.md

 #### - INSTRUCTIONS
 polyMuter mutes the single channels of a polyphonic cable connected to IN and outputs the same number of channels to OUT.
 To avoid clicks the FADE knob sets the fade length in milliseconds of the mute/unmute operation.
-Fade range is from 0 to 10 seconds and default setting is 10ms.
+Fade range is from 0 to 10 seconds and the default setting is 10ms.
-Please note that when the knob is set fully anti-clockwise the tooltip popup will shown 1ms, but it actually means no fade.
+Please note that when the knob is set to full anti-clockwise the tooltip popup will show 1ms, but it actually means no fade.

 polyMuter16 is the standard version of the module, polyMuter8 will output a maximum of 8 channels.
 The channel display will show the number of channels of the input cable.

 The plus version of each module can also 'solo' the channels by right-clicking on mute buttons, so the led button will become green.
 Multiple solo channels can be selected.
-If an already muted channel is soloed the button becomes green and red, with a further right-click it will go back to mute, or if left-clicked the channel will be be directly unmuted.
+If an already muted channel is soloed the button becomes green and red, with a further right-click it will go back to mute, or if left-clicked the channel will be directly unmuted.
-Unfortunately, by using the plus version the right-click menu of buttons will be no longer available (that's why there are two versions), but they will be still midi mappable usually for the mute function only.
-Please note that the mute function is activated by exactly a +10v gate, and the solo function is activated by a gate in the range of +3.4v/9.9v.
+By using the plus version of polyMuter the right-click menu of buttons is no longer available (that's why there are two versions), but the buttons are still midi mappable usually for the mute function only.
+Please note that the mute function is activated by exactly a +10v gate, and the solo function by a +3.4v/9.9v gate.

 [back to top](#table-of-contents)